Adam-Lechnos/jenkins-dynamic-multiselect-repo-data/README.md

 * GitHub repos containing a dedicated directroy for parsing into a list
 * GitHub Access Token
 * Variable substitution which provides a repo name and release tag using [semantic versioning](https://semver.org/)
+* Variable substitution which provided a completion to lower level directories, such as environment and region for AWS

 #### Usage
 * Edit the script to include an `auth.cfg` for referencing a GitHub token assigned to the `gitauthtoken` variable.